 If you are an L-1A visa holder, here are the steps you will need to take to go from L-1A to a green card (EB-1C).

-Step 1 – Your employer must file an I-140 petition on your behalf.
-Even for the EB-1C, you need a job offer in the U.S. in order to petition.
-However, you do not need to have your employer obtain a PERM Labor Certification.
-Keep in mind that premium processing is not available for the EB-1C.
+Your employer must file an I-140 petition on your behalf.
+Even for the EB-1C, a job offer is required.
+However, you do not need to have your employer obtain a PERM Labor Certification, a key benefit of this green card.
+To speed up I-140 processing to 45 business days, premium processing is available.

-Step 2 – Once your I-140 has been received by the USCIS, that date will mark your priority date.
-You will need to check the visa bulletin released monthly by the Department of State in order to check if your priority date is current.
-Fortunately, the dates for the EB-1 tend to be current, meaning that you can file for an adjustment of status as soon as your petition is approved.
+Once USCIS receives your I-140 petition, that date is marked as your priority date.
+You will need to check the visa bulletin released monthly by the Department of State to check if your priority date is current.

-Keep in mind – It is important to check the visa bulletin regularly to make sure that your priority date is current, as there have been periods of time when a backlog has developed.
-In any case, when your date is current, you can adjust your status or go through consular processing to obtain legal permanent resident status.
+Important – Check the visa bulletin regularly to ensure your priority date is current, as backlogs can develop.
+When your date is current, you can adjust your status or go through consular processing to obtain legal permanent resident status.

 If your employer does not sponsor you for the EB-1C, then you have some additional options to consider.
 For instance, the EB-1A for Aliens with Extraordinary Abilities or the EB-2 NIW may suit your situation.
 In either case, it’s best first to consult a green card attorney to learn more about L-1A to green card options.